Biocodings/Anaquin/README.md

 * Spliced synthetic genes as internal controls in RNA sequencing experiments
 * Representing genetic variation with synthetic DNA standards
+* ANAQUIN: a software toolkit for the analysis of spike-in controls for next generation sequencing

 ## Bioinformatics